• Home

 Next steps

 The pilot will lay the groundwork for the Rejoinery to launch officially.
-In the meantime, we are also looking for workshop and exhibit space, developing mobile pop-up programming, and building partnerships with educational institutions, heritage organizations, and city agencies.
-We are also pursuing multi-year funding and are developing revenue streams to ensure future sustainability.
+In the meantime, we are actively seeking workshop and exhibit space, developing mobile pop-up programming, and building partnerships with educational institutions, heritage organizations, and city agencies.
+We are also pursuing year-one funding and creating revenue

 Our Vision